Xinglab/siri/README.md

 #####  PI_Junction:
     Inclusion counts divided by the sum of inclusion and skipping junction counts.
 ##### PI_JunctionIntron:
-    Inclusion counts divided by the sum of inclusion, skipping junction counts and intron body counts.
+    Sum of inclusion counts and intron body counts divided by the sum of inclusion, skipping junction counts and intron body counts.
 #### Types of intron retention
     U:
         Introns that are not partly overlapped with exons or overlapped with other introns.